jewookwak/Character-level-language-model/README.md

 The results indicate that LSTM models outperform RNN models.
 Furthermore, two-layer LSTM models show better performance than single-layer LSTM models, as evidenced by the continuous decrease in validation loss.

+The result_files has text files which contain generated charaters length over 100 length.
+Each text file's name has a number which indicates T(temperature parameter of Softmax function).
+Range of T is 1~5.
+T1 has least entropy and T5 has most entropy.

 <br></br>

 ## Character level langauge model